brianmadden/krawler/README.md

 Release Notes
 =============
+**0.5.1 (2017-11-26)**
+Numbering this one 0.5.1 because last release should've been 0.5.0.

+- Made rootPageId tracking map threadsafe
+- Add `KrawlQueueEntries` to the `shouldVisit`, `shouldCheck`, `visit`, and `check` arguments list.
+This contains some useful information for tracking a crawl and making more informed decisions in the `override` methods.

 **0.4.3 (2017-11-20)**
 - Added ability to clear crawl queues by RequestId and Age, see `Krawler#removeUrlsByRootPage` and `Krawler#removeUrlsByAge`